-It's the thought that counts, and the personal touch makes any gift more meaningful and memorable.
-With a little planning, you can give more while spending less.
+It's the thought that counts, and the personal touch makes any gift more meaningful.

 Services Instead of Goods